slrlwtb2/RandomBoxAPI/README.md

    based on the box ID and user ID.
  - BuyBox: An endpoint for buying a box and adding it to the inventory based on the box ID and user ID.
- - UploadPicture: An endpoint for uploading an image to an item based on its ID, associating the image with the item.

 ## ER DIAGRAM